Bajirru! there you all are, hello! From the Yanyuwa language of Balarinji’s origin community Borroloola NT

 Themes and stories

-The storytelling throughout the M12 acknowledges the area’s rich Aboriginal and cultural heritage as well as today’s local Aboriginal community.
+The storytelling throughout the M12 acknowledges the area’s rich Aboriginal and cultural heritage and the strength of today's local Aboriginal community.
+The themes are drawn from Balarinji's Designing with Country framework, created in co-design with locally-connected Aboriginal knowledge holders.

-The overarching design theme of the M12 is ‘interconnectedness’ which highlights the central Aboriginal tenet of both physical and spiritual belonging to Country.
-This grounding on Country places People, Culture and Country in relationship to each other.
-Interconnectedness stretches across time, culture, the natural world, technology and travel.
+The overarching design theme of the M12 corridor is ‘interconnectedness’, reflecting the central Aboriginal principle of physical and spiritual belonging to Country.
+This grounding places People, Culture and Country in relationship with one another and extends across time, the natural world, technology and travel.

-A key theme running throughout the M12 is the story of the Great Emu in the Sky, a Dreaming story of the local Dharug people which tells the story of Mariong (the Emu and Mother) and how she became the Milky Way.
-The Emu Dreaming story is interconnected across Australia.
+A key narrative throughout the M12 corridor is the Dharug story of the Great Emu in the Sky, which tells how Mariong, the Emu and Mother, became the Milky Way.
+The Emu Dreaming story is significant to the Dharug and is also shared by Aboriginal peoples across Australia, reinforcing cultural interconnectedness.

-The M12 corridor will celebrate the unique flora and fauna cycles that characterise the six seasons of Western Sydney.
-Seasonal planting along with educational signage, will feature at each rest node, along the shared path and integrated into the Great Emu in the Sky sculpture.
+The M12 corridor celebrates the unique flora and fauna cycles that characterise the Aboriginal six seasons of Western Sydney.
+Seasonal planting along with educational signage, features at each rest node, along the shared path and is also integrated into The Great Emu in the Sky sculpture.
 The seasonal planting encourages travellers to experience and connect with Country.

-In Aboriginal culture language is closely linked to caring for Country.
-By speaking language on Country, you awaken Country and its innate spirituality.
+Local language is a significant theme.
+In Aboriginal culture, language is closely linked to caring for Country.
+By speaking language on Country, you awaken Country and its spirituality.
 The use of language within the M12 corridor supports positive emotional and mental wellbeing.

 The connection to Country theme of the M12 corridor explores the importance that landscape plays within Aboriginal culture and the Dharug community’s ability to read the nuances of the land.